-4 The Committee's letter on historical rate rollovers, first published in December 1991, continues to offer sound advice to those who need to execute these transactions.
-The letter, reprinted in the Committee's 1995 Annual Report, is available on the Committee's web site, <www.newyorkfed.org/fxc>.
+&lt;sup>4 The Committee's letter on historical rate rollovers, first published in December 1991, continues to offer sound advice to those who need to execute these transactions.
+The letter, reprinted in the Committee's 1995 Annual Report, is available on the Committee's web site, <www.newvorkfed.org/fxc>.

-5 For detailed information on best practices and procedures for stop-loss orders, please visit the Committee's web site for the Guide to the International Currency Options Market Master Agreement.
+&lt;sup>5 For detailed information on best practices and procedures for stop-loss orders, please visit the Committee's web site for the Guide to the International Currency Options Market Master Agreement.
 This agreement was published in 1995 and was followed by a February 2000 revision to the barrier options guidelines and a new stop-loss template that was posted on the Committee's web site in September 2000.
+The Committee offered additional recommendations in its 1997 letter: Handling stop-loss orders in an electronic trading environment.